ianarchbell/mozilla-webthings-433mhz/README.md

 These declarations indicate that radio input of these on codes and off codes are to be mapped to control1 and control2 property respectively.

+Note that is=t is possible to map "flip-flop" type devices that have a single code rather than separate on and off codes:

+    RadioProxy proxy1(PROXY_INPUT, &buttonProperty1, 15864961);

+RadioProxy flips the state each time it gets this type of code.

 Output devices are declared in a similar way but require more information.
 This is a power outlet with typical WebThings declaration.

     ThingDevice outlet1("Outlet 1", "IoT-Bus 433Mhz Outlet 1", sensorTypes);